rochelleterman/scrape-interwebz/README.md

 # Extracting Data from the Internet in Python

 This workshop will cover how to extract data from the web using Python.
+We'll be covering both APIs and webscraping.

 ### Topics Covered